 - Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance

 Is it legal to install Dry Charge units?

 Absolutely.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, however, it can only be used as a repair to an existing system.

 What about the warranty?

-Major manufacturers have established a standard 5-year parts warranty on dry charge units.
+Major manufacturers honor a standard 5-year parts warranty on dry charge units.
 While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.

 How expensive will R-22 get in the next few years?